Taming the Tangles: Hair brushing and our senses

 2. Try Hair Brushing at a Calm Time: Choose a time when your child is relaxed and not overstimulated.
 Avoid brushing their hair when they are tired, hungry, or upset.
 Doing this during bath time may also help, as warm water can make hair brushing easier and less painful.

-3. Offer Control and Choice: Let your child choose when and how their hair is brushed.
+3. Offer Control and Choice: Let them choose when and how their hair is brushed.
 Give them the option to do it themselves or try brushing their favourite toy or doll's hair first to create a positive association with the activity.

 5. Detangling Sprays or Leave-In Conditioners: These products can help reduce the tugging sensation and make the process quicker and less uncomfortable.
-Make sure the spray’s scent and texture aren’t overwhelming for your child, as sensory overload from strong smells can worsen the experience.
+Make sure the spray’s scent and texture aren’t overwhelming, as sensory overload from strong smells can worsen the experience.

 6. Introduce Deep Pressure Touch Before Brushing: Sometimes, applying deep pressure to the scalp or shoulders before brushing can help desensitise the area.
 Using a weighted lap pad or shoulder pad during the process may also provide calming input.

-7. Sing a Song or Use Visual Supports: Create a short, playful song that you sing only during hair brushing, or use a timer so your child knows exactly how long the process will last.
+7. Sing a Song or Use Visual Supports: Create a short, playful song that you sing only during hair brushing, or use a timer so they know exactly how long the process will last.
 Visual schedules can also help prepare them and give a sense of predictability.

 8. Start Small and Build Up Tolerance: Don’t feel like you need to brush all of their hair in one go.
 Start with a few strokes, give breaks, and gradually increase the length of time spent brushing as they become more comfortable.

-9. Practice Patience and Compassion: Understanding that this isn’t about defiance but rather a real sensory difficulty can help ease the frustration for both you and your child.
+9. Practice Patience and Compassion: Understanding that this isn’t about defiance but rather a real sensory difficulty can help ease the frustration for both you and them.
 Progress may be slow, but even small improvements can make a big difference.

 Conclusion: Compassion wins over perfection

 It’s important to approach hair brushing with patience, compassion, and flexibility.
-The goal is to find ways that meet their sensory needs while maintaining some level of hygiene but is not to force your child into a grooming routine that doesn’t work for them.
+The goal is to find ways that meet their sensory needs while maintaining some level of hygiene but is not to force someone into a grooming routine that doesn’t work for them.

-Remember, your child’s well-being is the priority.
-It’s okay to let go of some minor societal expectations and focus on creating a routine that’s comfortable for your child.
-With time, the tangles in both their hair and the stress around brushing can be tamed.
+Remember, well-being is the priority.
+It’s okay to let go of some minor societal expectations and focus on creating a routine that’s comfortable for you.
+With time, the tangles in both their hair and the stress around brushing can be tamed!

 Get your free sensory screening, guides for all ages, know your sensory type, videos, and #1 Amazon Bestseller!